ben-levinson/ben-levinson.github.io/pages/about.md

 I completed my M.S. in Computer Engineering in 2019 at Northwestern University doing research on performance modeling of virtual to physical address translation with Prof. Nikos Hardavellas.
 I also served as a Peer Mentor (TA) for Intro to Computer Systems from Sept.
 2017 - June 2019.

 I worked as a Pre-Si CPU Architectural Validation Engineer on the E-core team at Intel from July 2019 - May 2023.
+I am currently working as a CPU Design Verification Engineer at Apple.